justinhartman/.github/templates/_basic/README.md

 ## Contributing

-Please read our [CONTRIBUTING.md][CONTRIBUTING] file for details on how you can get involved in the project as well as the process for submitting bugs and pull requests to us.
+Please read the [CONTRIBUTING.md][CONTRIBUTING] file for details on how you can get involved in the project as well as the process for submitting bugs and pull requests.

 ## Code of Conduct

-Please read our [CODE_OF_CONDUCT.md][COC] file for the guidelines that govern our community.
+Please read the [CODE_OF_CONDUCT.md][COC] file for the guidelines that govern the community.

 ## Versioning